aled1027/rust_med/README.md

 ## TODOs:

-- Make overall flow natural
+- Add edit feature to note page
 - Error cases to handle:
   - no speech detected in audio
-- Add delete button to note
-- Add edit buttons to note page
-- make start recording disabled while processing

 Frontend: